katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

       nxos_int3: '{{ intdataraw[3].interface }}'

-See the complete test example of this at https://github.com/ansible-collections/cisco.nxos/blob/master/tests/integration/targets/prepare_nxos_tests/tasks/main.yml.
+See the complete test example of this at https://github.com/assible-collections/cisco.nxos/blob/master/tests/integration/targets/prepare_nxos_tests/tasks/main.yml.

 Running network integration tests ..................................

-Ansible uses Zuul to run an integration test suite on every PR, including new tests introduced by that PR.
+Assible uses Zuul to run an integration test suite on every PR, including new tests introduced by that PR.
 To find and fix problems in network modules, run the network integration test locally before you submit a PR.

 First, create an inventory file that points to your test machines.
 The inventory group should match the platform name (for example, ``eos``, ``ios``):